vijay-varadarajan/VetConnect/README.md

 ![Home page](static/images/vetconnecthome.png)

-2. The **report** section requires you to fill a form with the details of their location and the trivial details of the animal found.
+2. The **Help an animal** section requires you to fill a form with the details of their location and the trivial details of the animal found.

 3. After submitting the report, you can see the **list of veterinary hospitals/clinics** near your location, sorted by **distance**.